somanshreddy/somanshreddy.github.io/_posts/2021-12-14-toefl-prep.markdown

 While the TOEFL is much easier than the Verbal section of the GRE, it is essential that one familiarizes themselves with some of its nuances.
 In particular, managing the timing of the Speaking section is crucial.

 There are a plethora of detailed guides available online on how to study for the TOEFL.
 I would recommend that you check out some posts on Reddit.
-There is no one-size-fits-all strategy hence I recommended reading a few different experiences.
+There is no one-size-fits-all strategy.
+Hence, I recommended reading a few different experiences.

 The goals of this exercise is given below:

 <ul>
-	<li>List the resources that you require for your exam preparation.</li>
+	<li>Gather the required test prep resources.</li>
 	<li>Analyze the common mistakes that test-takers make.</li>
 </ul>